David Ridgen: Someone Knows Something

 In 2016, Ridgen launched Someone Knows Something, CBC Radio’s first true-crime podcast.
 The show investigates small-town cold cases, and reports on them in near real time.

 The first season focuses on the 1972 disappearance of Adrien McNaughton, a five-year-old boy who vanished during a family fishing trip in Eastern Ontario.
 The McNaughton family is from Arnprior, Ontario.
 Ridgen grew up in Arnprior, moving there with his family shortly after Adrien’s disappearance.

 Season 2 focuses on the 1998 disappearance of Sheryl Sheppard, a 29-year-old woman who vanished on New Years Day in Hamilton, Ontario.
-Her mother Odette Fisher has spent almost 19 years searching for her missing daughter.
+Her mother, Odette Fisher, has been searching for her missing daughter.